Decision published

 Please note that only notice in Prisma guarantees that a grant has been approved.

-Download a list of previous holders of the professorship Excel, 10.6 kB.
+Download a list of previous holders of the professorship xlsx, 10.6 kB.

 This professorship is awarded to an internationally prominent researcher in natural and engineering sciences.
 The researchers eligible for nomination in the 2018 call for the visiting professorship had to be active within one or several of the following areas: analytical, physical or theoretical chemistry, organic or inorganic chemistry, biochemistry or structural biology, cellular or molecular biology, bioprocess engineering, chemical engineering or environmental engineering.